bjori/mongo-php-transistor/README.md

 two methods to be called when storing the object, and the other when re-constructing it.

 This `transistor` trait adds example implementation of the two methods and introduces lightweight change tracking.
-This allows the object to be seemlessly updated as well.
+This allows the object to be seamlessly updated as well.